qvad/taqo/README.md

 sql/$MODEL_NAME/queries/*.sql
 ```

-### Basic SQL model
+### Basic

 This model is trying to cover most usable features in optimizer, so that on regression/comparison
 test all problems should be visible.
 See `sql/basic/*` structure.

-### Other models

-#### Subqueries

-Small set of queries with subqueries and joins

-#### Complex model
+### Complex

-Generated queries that focus on testing different Joins.
-See `src/models/complex.py`
+Generated queries that focus on testing different joins and subqueries

-#### ClickBench queries

-Model based on [ClickBench](https://github.com/ClickHouse/ClickBench).
-See `sql/clickbench/**`

-#### TPCH

-Popular benchmark to test OLAP DBs

 #### join-order-benchmark queries

 See [join-order-benchmark](https://github.com/gregrahn/join-order-benchmark)

 ----

-## Tests
+## Actions

+Basic evaluation contains two actions - collect and report.
+Collect will evaluate all queries in the
+model and store it into a JSON file.
+On report action users need to define one or few JSON files and
+based on that different reports will be generated.
+Collect
-Tests are a sequence of following actions: creating tables (if needed), running queries, collecting
+Test is a sequence of following actions: evaluate DDLs (if needed), running queries, evaluate
-results, evaluating a few automated checks and then finally generating a report in ASCIIDOC format (
-Something like extended Markdown format).
-This specific format allow to create complex html files
-with code syntax highlight inside tables eg. Framework supports adding new scenarios.

-### TAQO-inspired test
+possible optimizations (if needed) and finally collect results to the JSON file.

+In all tests the framework is able to detect the equal execution plans, the main validation criteria
+is query execution time.
+For regression tests RPC Calls, Memory Usage, Rows scanned metrics from
+EXPLAIN ANALYZE are also available.
+Each query evaluated few times (6 times total by default, first execution stats are skipped, the
+final execution time will be AVG from later 5 tries)

+### Collecting optimizations (Based on TAQO paper)

 This test is inspired
 by [TAQO](https://www.researchgate.net/publication/241623318_Testing_the_accuracy_of_query_optimizers)